wxcctechsummit/wxcclabguides/TechSummitRoW_2021/WxM.md

 ## Part 3: Enable WxM widgets in Desktop Layout

->The following video demos how the Agent Desktop Layout JSON has to modify with the appropriate values of the WxM dashboard so that they are loaded into the widgets.
+>The following video shows how the Agent Desktop Layout JSON has to be modified with the appropriate values of the WxM dashboard, so that they are loaded into the widgets.
 The Space ID and the Metrics ID extracted from WxM decide which widget will be loaded for the agent.
-This lab section assumes that you are familiar with how the agent desktop layout can be modified and applied to a team.
+>This lab section assumes that you are familiar with how the agent desktop layout can be modified and applied to a team.

 <iframe width="1024" height="576" src="https://youtube.com/embed/Njie8PrB6Kk?rel=0" title="Enabling WxM Widgets" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>